How St. Augustine Got Its Name

 Town of St. Augustine Founded

 Menéndez and his crew first sighted land in Florida on August 28, 1565.
-After searching for a suitable spot for more than a week, the party sailed into the inlet that would become the United States' oldest seaport on the evening of September 7 and dropped anchors.
+After searching for a suitable spot for more than a week, the party sailed into the inlet that would become the United States' oldest seaport on the evening of September 7, and dropped anchors.
 On the following morning of September 8, the crew came ashore, celebrated the first documented mass in the New World, and began the work of establishing a new town.
 Because land had first been sighted on the feast day of Saint Augustine, who also happened to be the patron saint of Menéndez's beloved home, the new town was named in honor of Saint Augustine.

 In response to the arrival of the Spanish just a few miles south of the new French settlement, Ribault set sail from Fort Caroline to attack the Spanish.
 At the same time, Menéndez led an overland expedition north to Fort Caroline, where they killed 132 French soldiers and captured the fort.

 Ribault's expedition did not end well.
 The French fleet was blown off course by a hurricane and wrecked near present-day Daytona.
 The shipwreck survivors were making their way north along the coast toward Fort Caroline, when they came to an inlet they were unable to cross.
 The inlet was just a few miles south of the new Spanish settlement, and it was there that Menéndez and his men, having returned triumphant from capturing Fort Caroline, met them.
-With no facilities to house the captives or supplies to care for them, Menéndez brought them over the inlet, led them behind a dune, ten at a time, and put them all to the sword.
-From this event the inlet received the name "Matanzas," which is Spanish for "slaughter."
+With no facilities to house the captives or supplies to care for them, Menéndez brought them over the inlet, led them behind a dune, 10 at a time, and put them all to the sword.
+From this event, the inlet received the name "Matanzas," which is Spanish for "slaughter."

 Today

 In retrospect, the decision to name the town St. Augustine seems to have been a fitting one.
 During its history of more than 450 years, the town, like its namesake, has experienced its share of struggles.
 St. Augustine has been burned and looted on several occasions by pirates, hostile natives, and rival Europeans.
 It has changed hands from country to country four times(!).
-During the civil rights movement, it was the location of numerous protests and counter attacks.
+During the Civil Rights Movement, it was the location of numerous protests and counter attacks.

 The city's diverse cultural background and its long history, along with its unique architecture, natural beauty, and thriving music, arts, and culinary heritage, continue to attract visitors from all over the world.
 True to its namesake, St. Augustine is a city that connects the old world to the new, with humanity and effortless grace.